top of page

 image.png

-Mean Systemic Filling Pressure (Pmsf):
+Mean Systemic Pressure (Pms):

 image.png

-Manipulating the Pmsf
+Manipulating the Pms

-Pmsf can be altered in two distinct ways:
+Pms can be altered in two distinct ways:

-Way #1: The total volume of the reservoir could be changed (Fig. A).
+Method #1: The total volume of the reservoir could be changed (Fig. A).
 This occurs with the addition or removal of fluids.

 image.png

-The net effect of changes to stressed volume (PMS) is to move the x-intercept of the venous return curve left or right.
+The net effect of changes to stressed volume (Pms) is to move the x-intercept of the venous return curve left or right.

 image.png